Indiana Jones Venice locations

 INDIANA JONES IN VENICE filming locations

-Led by a tone of adventures, Indiana Jones and the Last Crusade opens with a retrospective of 16-year-old Henry Jones JR. within a National park in Utah.
-He resumes his chase across at the very shore of Portugal and takes a short break back at home, in the USA.
-Professor Jones receives an ‘invitation’ to join a party of James Donovan, a well-known art and history patron.
-This investor of the expedition to find a Holy Grail unveils both a unique archaeological finding and the fact that Indiana’s father is regarded to be missing.
-Professor Indiana Jones finds support in Marcus Brody, his close friend, and companion.
-While the legendary soundtrack accompanies the ‘map scenes’, two adventurers lead their way to Venice to find Henry Jones.
+Led by a tone of adventure, Indiana Jones and the Last Crusade opens with a retrospective of 16-year-old Henry Jones Jr. in a national park in Utah.
+He resumes his chase across the very shore of Portugal and takes a short break back home in the USA.
+Professor Jones receives an ‘invitation’ to join a party with James Donovan, a well-known art and history patron.
+This investor in the expedition to find the Holy Grail unveils a unique archaeological finding and the fact that Indiana’s father is regarded as missing.
+Professor Indiana Jones finds support in Marcus Brody, his close friend and companion.
+While the legendary soundtrack accompanies the ‘map scenes’, two adventurers lead to Venice to find Henry Jones.
+In the video below, I explore all the Indiana Jones Venice locations.

-In the face of all difficulties, the film crew did visit Venice on August 8 to shoot a number of outdoor scenes.
-The local authorities did succeed in assistance to bring water traffic to a standstill for four important hours to shoot the scene of arrival.
-Being experienced in recreating the Cairo of 1930s in the first movie, the producers were concerned about the modern ‘attributes’ of the 1980s within panoramic shots of Venice, satellite antennas in particular.
-A virtuoso work of the cameraman with specific camera angles dispersed clouds of doubts, and the world cinema has gained its famous Indiana Jones sites in Venice.
+Facing all difficulties, the film crew visited Venice on August 8 to shoot some outdoor scenes.
+The local authorities succeeded in bringing the water traffic to a standstill for four hours to shoot the scene of arrival.
+Being experienced in recreating the Cairo of the 1930s in the first movie, the producers were concerned about the modern ‘attributes’ of the 1980s within panoramic shots of Venice, satellite antennas in particular.
+The virtuoso work of the cameraman with specific camera angles dispersed clouds of doubts, and world cinema has gained its famous Indiana Jones Venice locations.

 INDIANA JONES VENICE FILMING LOCATIONS.
 GEOGRAPHICAL SPREAD